aakarsh27/BUG-TRACKING-SYSTEM/README.md

 This project is a Tracking system for bugs reported by customer users to a database.
 There were 3 types of users available through the login system, i.e., Customer, Admin, and Expert each having their specific roles and authorities

+need to give a detailed explanation about this project